Jump to: Our strategic transformation I Delivering for our customer and colleagues

 Taking our responsibilities seriously

-In 2020, the CDP again rated Centrica an ‘A’ for leadership in action and disclosure on climate change in recognition of our business' efforts to bring transparency to decarbonizing the energy sector.
+In 2020, the CDP again rated Centrica an ‘A’ for leadership in action and disclosure on climate change in recognition of our business' efforts to bring transparency to decarbonising the energy sector.

-In addition, we have expanded our collaboration with organizations in search of greater sustainability both through our partnerships and working with our customers to support their road to net zero.
+In addition, we have expanded our collaboration with organisations in search of greater sustainability both through our partnerships and working with our customers to support their road to net zero.